hidro-iri/Borinot/hardware/4_upper_body_integration.md

 ### steps

-1. place the main body on top of the airframe
+1. Place the main body on top of the airframe keeping the fronts align.
+> :information_source: each CF tube should fit inside the CFT slots.
+> :warning: if one triangle does not fit, place properly two tubes and reassemble the two others motor cases to make the third bare fits.
-2. put the spacers betwen the differents carbon fiber tubes
+2. Put one spacer between the differents carbon fiber tubes.
 > :warning: The slots should be facing out.
-    > :information_source: The spacer are place at the intersections of the carbon fibers tube (seeing from the top)
+> :information_source: The spacer is place at the intersections of the carbon fibers tube. (seeing from the top)
 > :information_source: The more distance between two tubes, the bigger the spacers
-3. put landing gear interface below each spacers
+3. if the spacer if touching the lower bares, put the associate landing gear interface below the spacer
 > :warning: The slots should be facing out.
-4. Tight the airframe to the main body using fasteners
+4. Tight the airframe to the main body where the spacer is using fasteners
-    > :information_source: use the mainbody's inside cavity to hide the head of the fasteners
+> :information_source: use the main body's inside cavity to hide the head of the fasteners.
+5. repeat steps 2 to 4 for each spacer.

 ## Upper Body Routing